neondatabase/website/content/docs/README.md

 ### How to add a new page

 In order to add a new page to the root level, add `slug` in the same level with `title`.
+You can add `tag` as well if your page is tagged.

 ```diff yaml
  - title: Root page 1